Auto parts eCommerce trends: Why auto parts shoppers search for manufacturer websites before making a purchase

 Retail websites should look at ways to reassure the consumer if a manufacturer’s entire line is represented.

-Reason #7, maybe the most surprising auto parts ecommerce trend?
+Reason #7, maybe the most surprising of the auto parts eCommerce trends?
 Parts shoppers want to buy direct from the manufacturer website

 About a third of auto parts shoppers – 35% – come to a manufacturer’s website fully prepared to make a purchase, presumably at full MSRP.